Anatomy Scan: Myths, Facts, and What Parents Need to Know

 Can Anatomy Scans Determine the Baby’s Gender?

-Yes, anatomy scans can often determine your baby’s gender, typically around 18-20 weeks.
-However, accuracy depends on the baby’s position and the technician’s expertise, so it’s not always 100% reliable.
+Yes, anatomy scans can often determine your baby’s gender, typically around 18–20 weeks.
+Accuracy depends on the baby’s position and the technician’s expertise, so it’s not always 100% reliable.

 How Long Does an Anatomy Scan Usually Take?

 An anatomy scan usually takes about 30 to 60 minutes.
-During this time, the technician checks your baby’s development and can provide detailed images, so it’s important to be patient and relaxed throughout the process.
+The technician checks your baby’s development in detail, so it helps to be patient and relaxed throughout.

 What Should I Wear for the Anatomy Scan?

-You should wear comfortable, loose-fitting clothing for the anatomy scan.
-Opt for a top that allows easy access to your abdomen.
-Avoid tight belts or layers that could make the process more difficult.
+Wear comfortable, loose-fitting clothing.
+A top that allows easy access to your abdomen works best.
+Avoid tight belts or layers that could complicate the process.

 Can I Bring Someone With Me to the Scan?